 Visit www.gaiassacredcreations.com to see over 400 unique creations for sale!

-Beautiful hand crafted pottery and stained glass wind chime made from high fired white clay that when it rains, turns a pale pinkish terra cotta on the unglazed surfaces.
+Beautiful hand crafted pottery wind chime made from high fired white clay that when it rains, turns a pale pinkish terra cotta on the unglazed surfaces.
 Will make a gorgeous addition to your patio, garden, deck or window!

-Beautiful, haunting, yet light sounding chime.
-I crafted the pieces one by one and carved the figures by hand, then in the kiln at 1500 F for several hours.
-I then partially glazed the pieces sea turquoise and fired them once again.
-Once completed, I stained the figures gold and silver.
-Strands of translucent gold and silver glass are decorated with Swarovski crystal glass beads, glass beads, agate beads, quartz crystal chips, and a golden genuine Czech glass bead.
-The chime terminates in a crystalline geode crystal.
-Total length is 21 inches long by 4-1/2 inches wide. ( 53cm x 11 cm).
+The sound of a pottery chime is muted, almost like the sound of bamboo chimes due to the sound of the fired clay which is lightweight, yet very hardy and can withstand weather extremes.
+I crafted the pieces one by one and carved the Kokopelli mythical figure by hand, then in the kiln at 1500 F for several hours.
+I then partially glazed the pieces with turquoise and pewter and fired them once again.
+The chime is decorated with Swarovski crystal glass beads, glass beads, agate and howlite beads, quartz crystal chips and terminates in a large Picasso Jasper stone bead.
+Total length is 17 inches long by 4 inches wide. ( 43cm x 10 cm).

 **only one creation exists, what you see is what you will receive, colour may vary from PC monitor to smartphone screen.**